andrewgull/MGERT/README.md

 <a name="citation"></a>
 ### Citation

-Use the following citation style:
+Please, use the following citation, if you used MGERT in your research:

 Guliaev AS, Semyenova SK.
 MGERT: a pipeline to retrieve coding sequences of mobile genetic elements from genome assemblies.
 Mob DNA.
 2019;10(1):21. doi:10.1186/s13100-019-0163-6

+Shortened URL to access the full-text article: https://rdcu.be/bCnQx